-Substation Added Hosting Area Landfill/Brownfield Construct
+Substation Added Hosting Area Landfill/Brownfield Construction

 Capacity Sites Served Status

 Cedar 17 MW Fort Ann, Queensbury, Evans Complete

 Mills, and Moreau in

 Indian River 20 MW Washington, Warren,

 Jefferson, and Saratoga

 Butler 17 MW counties, respectively

 Berry Road 24 MW Chautauqua County Complete

 Note: Berry Ro oad is not an Area Land dfill/ Brownfield Site

 The Company has already constructed the upgrades at Cedar, Indian River, and Butler substations, and has completed the reconciliations this quarter.
 Berry Road substation has been added to the Project to replace Prospect Hill.
-The Berry Road $3V_0LTC$ upgrade has been constructed and is in service.
-The as-built documentation for Berry Road substation is currently in the process of being updated.
-This effort is on track to be completed by the end of December 2020 and will be followed by project reconciliation in January 2021.
+The Berry Road 3V0LTC upgrade has been constructed and is in service.
+As-builts activities were completed in December 2020.